 How Using Visual Diagrams will Make Complex or Abstract Concepts Resonate

-1. Define Your Target Market, Market Size Section or other Terms
+1. Define Your Target Market, Market Size Section, or other Terms

 You should define who your target market is, and what your focus areas are.
 You should also describe and explain your market size.
-If you’re presenting to a group of novices, you may also want to define terms you will be using throughout the presentation.
+If you’re presenting to a group of novices, you may also want to define the terms you will be using throughout the presentation.
 This will help them follow along and ensure they’re on the same page as you progress to more complicated material.